 1.2.
 AIMS of this Regulation.
 In accordance with Articles 4-G and 4-H of the Constitutional Document of the FOUNDATION, the aims of this regulation are to establish the guidelines of worship and management practices to be followed by churches and places of worship linked to the Istanbul Protestant Church Foundation.

 Article 4-G: "To define the essential concept of worship (characteristics and practices), and if required devoloping regulations concerning it."

 Article 4-H: "To Develop statutes [...] related to the activities of the Foundation, including the Church."

 3.2.
 Definition of Church: According to its original meaning two distinctions need to be made:

 3.2.1.
-The Universal Church: Refers to all believers in Christ who throughout history are called to be saints (Romans 1:7; 1st Corinthians 1:2), "the congregation of the firstborn who are recorded in heaven" (Hebrews 2:23).
+The Universal Church: Refers to all believers in Christ who throughout history are called to be saints (Romans 1:7; 1 Corinthians 1:2), who are "the congregation of the firstborn who are recorded in heaven" (Hebrews 2:23).
 This community of believers is beyond any denomination and has no visible structure (Mark 9:38-40).
 It is a divine and supernatural institution (Matthew 16:18) built on the foundation of Jesus Christ, the twelve apostles, and the New Testament (Ephesians 2:19-20; Jude 3, 17).
-The total number of true believers is only known by God (2nd Timothy 2:19).
+The total number of true believers is only known by God (2 Timothy 2:19).
 The head of the Universal Church is exclusively the Lord Jesus Christ (Ephesians 1:22-23, 4:14, 5:23; Colossians 1:18; 2:19).

 4. ARCHIVING OF DOCUMENT: